Here, ComingGames will tell you the exact same thing you need to know about Games as a Service.

 Quality versus Quantity of Games as Service

-The classic debate of content quality and quantity is also an important part of games as a service.
+The classic debate of content quality and quantity is also an important part of game as a service.
 The game’s vast amount of content can prove to be a liability as well as a benefit.
 The content is carefully divided into separate expansions.
 New expansions cancel the old quests.

 The point is, where the quality is of utmost importance, maintaining a vast quantity of content is not a bad thing either.
 The exploration of the game within the game grasps the curiosity of gamers for a long time.